queensaikia/Face_Detection/README.md

 # Face_Detection using OpenCV

--Face and Eye Detection using haarcascade.
+-Face and Eye Detection using OpenCV.